This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Author: Riley Sager

 Publish Date: July 3, 2018

 Two Truths and a Lie.
-The girls played it all the time in their cabin at Camp Nightingale.
-Vivian, Natalie, Allison, and first-time camper Emma Davis, the youngest of the group.
-But the games ended the night Emma sleepily watched the others sneak out of the cabin into the darkness.
-The last she–or anyone–saw of them was Vivian closing the cabin door behind her, hushing Emma with a finger pressed to her lips.
+Vivian, Natalie, Allison, and Emma played it all the time in their cabin at Camp Nightingale.
+But the games ended the night Emma sleepily watched the others sneak out into the darkness.
+The last she—or anyone—saw of the teenagers was Vivian closing the cabin door behind her, hushing Emma with a finger pressed to her lips….

-Now a rising star in the New York art scene, Emma turns her past into paintings–massive canvases filled with dark leaves and gnarled branches that cover ghostly shapes in white dresses.
-When the paintings catch the attention of Francesca Harris-White, the wealthy owner of Camp Nightingale, she implores Emma to return to the newly reopened camp as a painting instructor.
-Seeing an opportunity to find out what really happened to her friends all those years ago, Emma agrees.
+Fifteen years later, Emma is a rising star in the New York art scene, turning her past into paintings—massive canvases filled with dark leaves and gnarled branches over ghostly shapes in white dresses.
+When the paintings catch the attention of the wealthy owner of Camp Nightingale, she implores Emma to come back to the newly reopened camp as a painting instructor.

 Fifteen years ago, Emma was a camper at Camp Nightingale.
 Emma was the youngest in the cabin she shared with three other girls.
 One night, she awakened to see the other girls sneaking out of the cabin, and they never returned.
 That night has haunted Emma.
 When the owner of the camp contacts Emma and invites her to their reopening, she accepts the offer, thinking she might be able to finally discover what happened to her friends.
 Emma is an artist, and she is hired to be the camp’s painting instructor.
 She is back at camp, and everything is the same – familiar faces, the same cabins, and the same eerie lake.